department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/feature-reference/oh-scheduling-requirements.md

 ## User stories

-- As a user registered at an Oracle Health location, I want to be able to schedule `Nutrition and Food` appointments online.
+- As a Veteran registered at an Oracle Health location, I want to be able to schedule `Nutrition and Food` appointments online.

 ## Requirements (WIP)